 The home in your heart…where mind and body touch one another.

 Some of us have a nurturing and empowering home in our hearts.
-It was built by our life experiences, in our early relationships.
+It was also built in our early experiences.
 As we became adults, that inner home gave us a strong foundation and safe refuge.
-We can be alone, even under stress, without feeling disconnected.
+We can be alone – even under stress – without feeling disconnected.

 “…strong relationships help build an internal regulatory system that modulates your stress response.
 In contrast, when those pathways haven’t been or are not being stimulated, that internal modulating system for stress weakens.
 And with ongoing isolation, the firing of your stress response increases, leading to a state of chronic stress.
 Chronic stress weakens the immune system, which ultimately leads to more illnesses of all kinds.”

 The changes to your brain caused by the interaction between experiences, relationships and physical processes is called neuroplasticity.
 It’s how the home in your heart is built.
 And it affects your physical health as much as your emotional health.

 For most of us, though, it’s not all one way or the other.
 We may have a safe inner experience much of the time, but under stress, or in certain situations, the home in our heart feels unsafe.
 We don’t feel loved or even loveable.
 We feel alone and disconnected, anxious and fearful.

 Normal life stresses, like job changes that you can’t control, relationship conflicts, the death of a loved one – even caregiving for a loved-one who is dying – these all cause measurable increases in stress bio-chemicals.
 They can overwhelm our resources, and leave us “home alone”.
 If left unchecked, the increases in stress results in unhealthy remodeling of our brain and nervous system.

 And once that remodeling happens, stress bio-chemicals become the “default” biochemical wash.
 Like drinking the water downstream from a toxic waste dump, your body experiences high levels of stress bio-chemicals daily.